 She took me on a custom-made tour of Gjáin and Háifoss in her super jeep.
 I can recommend her family-run business, as she is very knowledgeable about Iceland and knows all the elf- and troll stories.

-The road leading to Gjáin is a dirt road and parts of it are bumpy.
+The road leading to Gjáin is a dirt road and parts of it are very bumpy.
 A 4x4 is needed here.
-Driving further up the road it will take you either to the road leading to Háifoss waterfall or take you back to the paved road no 32.
+Driving further up the road it will take you either to the bumpy road leading to Háifoss waterfall or take you back to the paved road no 32.

 I have found two guided tours which include Gjáin: